-The Parthenon is an ancient Greek building in Athens where the “golden proportion” was discovered and applied for the first time.
-It provokes feelings of aura, and for centuries designers tried to copy the elements of this majestic building hoping to recapture those same feelings.
-What most failed to realize was that the mere reproduction of the column form or its grand stairs could not capture the essence of this masterpiece and could not create a building that projected the same feeling of aura primarily because they ignored the structure’s basic holistic proportions.
-Without these, the imitative use of its aesthetic characteristics has resulted in countless Greek Revival structures which possess little or none of the aura of the original.
+The Parthenon is an ancient Greek building in Athens where the golden proportion was discovered and applied for the first time.
+It provokes feelings of aura, and for centuries designers tried to copy the elements of this majestic building, hoping to recapture the same feelings.
+What most failed to realize was that the mere reproduction of the column form or its grand stairs could not capture the essence of this masterpiece and could not create a building that projected the same aura.
+Without being able to bring to life the historic moment that inspired the construction of the Parthenon, subsequent replicas of builders’ attempts to imitate its aesthetic characteristics have resulted in countless Greek Revival structures that possess none of the original aura.

-Ronchamp is a chapel in France designed by the maverick French architect, Le Corbusier, which has no Corinthian columns but a unified and proportioned form.
-Despite its somewhat unique contemporary shape, the chapel effectively projects a feeling of aura.
+Ronchamp is a chapel in France, designed by the maverick French architect Le Corbusier, with no Doric columns but with a unified and proportioned form.
+Despite its somewhat unique contemporary shape, the chapel effectively projects a sense of aura.

-The Baha’i House of Worship in India is another great example in that its holistic form also projects a sense of aura and continues to inspire more than 40,000 people per day from all cultural and educational backgrounds.
-Although its structure is technologically advanced, its lotus form symbolizes purity and spirituality, key essences of all religions and cultures.
+The holistic form of the Bahá'í House of Worship in India also projects a sense of aura and continues to inspire more than 40,000 people per day from all cultural and educational backgrounds.
+Its structure is technologically advanced, and its form in the shape of a lotus symbolizes purity and spirituality, key essences of all religions and cultures.

 In general these spaces as well as others where the design is holistic, generate a sense of aura and avoid sensory confusion caused by complex, scattered, disproportionate, and fragmented forms.

-The design of the International Forum in Tokyo by Rafael Vinoly.
-Through clarity of thought delicacy of structure, dramatic natural light, Vinoly has created spaces that feel airy and, in spite of its enormous scale, provide dramatic vistas and uplifting sensations.
+The design of the Tokyo International Forum by Rafael Viñoly.
+Through clarity of thought, delicacy of structure, and dramatic natural light, Viñoly has created spaces that feel airy and, in spite of the enormous scale of the Forum, provide dramatic vistas and uplifting sensations.

-Even in modest spaces, such as a lobby of a moderate-income apartment building, open flooring, where the furniture is carefully selected and placed, will also create an airy atmosphere.
+Even in modest spaces—such as the lobby of an apartment building—open flooring, where the furniture is carefully selected and placed, will create an airy atmosphere.

-These spaces contribute to one’s sense of well-being.
-The absence of natural lighting and open flooring in any space can cause claustrophobic experiences unconducive to enjoyment.
+These airy spaces contribute to one’s sense of well-being.
+The absence of natural lighting and open flooring in any space can cause claustrophobic and uncomfortable experiences.

-To create a space where Order is achieved, the designer should provide easy access to and effective utilization of the space and emphasize its ”user-friendly” functionality.
+To create a space where Order is achieved, the designer should provide easy access to and effective utilization of the space, while emphasizing its user-friendly functionality.
+For example:

-The European Cultural Center in Lisbon, Portugal, is a contemporary and well-organized building with an entrance that is easily visible and has been made a key element of this particular design.
-Minimum effort is required for access and the whole building appears to be an invitation to enter and enjoy the vast array of facilities inside.
+The Belem Cultural Center in Lisbon, Portugal is a contemporary and well-organized building with an entrance that is easily visible, which has become a key element of this particular design.
+Minimum effort is required for access, and the whole building appears to be an invitation to enter and enjoy the vast array of facilities inside.

-The terraces connecting the Shrine of the Bab, (the forerunner of the prophet of the Baha’i Faith), on Mount Carmel to the main street at the bottom of the mountain, possess a majestic order.
+On Mount Carmel in Haifa, Israel the terraces connecting the Shrine of the Báb (the forerunner of the prophet of the Bahá’í Faith) to the main street at the bottom of the mountain possess a majestic order.
 Although its form is monumental, the repeated rhythm of its 19 terraces encourages one to climb almost exuberantly.

-In order to create Joy and Exhilaration in a spatial environment, one should consider conceptual lightness and enticing rhythm of design, harmony in style, flair in the use of material and stimulating colors.
-Whereas many may consider Disneyworld and Las Vegas to be possibly the world’s most exuberant expressions of these criteria, effective examples can be found in far less exhibitionistic environments such as:
+In order to create Joy and Exhilaration in a spatial environment, one might consider conceptual lightness, harmony in style, and flair in the use of material and color.
+Whereas many may consider Disneyworld and Las Vegas to possibly be the world’s most exuberant expressions of these criteria, effective examples can be found in far less exhibitionistic environments such as:

-The soothingly harmonious materials as well as the vivacious colors of vernacular Tibetan houses on the hill of lijiang or in an Arequipa complex in Peru.
-Both create environments that exude joy and exhilaration in life.
+The soothingly harmonious materials, as well as the vivacious colors, of vernacular Tibetan houses on the hill of Lijiang or in an Arequipa complex in Peru.
+Both create environments that emanate joy and exhilaration in life.

 The unified form and harmony of color and materials in these places create feelings of peace and joy.
-In contrast, buildings that contain uncoordinated elements with diverse styles and insensitive color schemes, can cause confusion and even a sense of depression.
+In contrast, buildings that contain uncoordinated elements with diverse styles and insensitive color schemes can generate confusion and even a sense of depression.

 A Warm and Cozy space can be created with specific inviting shapes and proportions.

-While far more enormous in scale, the Isozaki Sport Arena in Barcelona, or Podan Airport in Shanghai, possess inviting forms and proportions that engender secure and comfortable feelings.
+While far more enormous in scale, the Palau Sant Jordi sports arena in Barcelona and Pudong International Airport in Shanghai possess inviting forms and proportions that engender secure and comfortable feelings.

-In contrast, space that lacks balance in its dimensions (i.e. long corridors with low ceiling or confined spaces with high ceilings), can create coldness and cause discomfort.
+In contrast, space that lacks balance in its dimensions (e.g., long corridors with low ceilings or confined spaces with high ceilings) can convey a feeling of coldness and cause discomfort.

 Friendly space is an informal setting where familiar objects are often used in order to create a sense of recognition and personal identification.

-An example of this can be seen in a family room where intimate objects are displayed.
-A room, which has a casual mood, can encourage openness and relaxation.
+An example of this can be seen in a family room where treasured objects are displayed.
+This kind of space can encourage openness and relaxation.

-In contrast, any space where strange and discordant elements are exhibited can be perceived as discomforting and even hostile.
+In contrast, any space where strange and discordant elements are exhibited can be perceived as disconcerting and even hostile.

-Careful utilization of symbolism in the built environment can stimulate feelings that uplift the human spirit.
+Careful use of symbolism in the built environment can stimulate feelings that uplift the human spirit.
 The Chinese are masters of this art.

-For example a carved dragon on a ramp, where the emperors use to pass, suggests power, continuity and divine authority.
+For example, a carved dragon on a ramp, where emperors once passed, suggests power, continuity, and divine authority.

-Differently shaped archways can be used to express different symbolic meanings or socio- ethical implications and each shape, therefore, can stimulate a range thoughts and feelings.
+Differently shaped archways can be used to express different symbolic meanings, and each shape can stimulate a range of thoughts and feelings.

 The use of birds and animals, symbolizing power, longevity, happiness and prosperity, is very popular as decorative elements and sculptures.